Joint PMD Tracking and Nonlinearity Compensation with Deep Neural Networks: Machine Learning For Joint Compensation of Nonlinearity and PMD

 \subsection{Deep Convolutional Recurrent Neural Network}

 For clarity, in the following we use DCRNN and DCRNN-PMD to differentiate the variants of the proposed model with lumped and distributed PMD compensation, respectively.
-Additionally, we use DCRNN(-PMD) when referring to both models.
+Additionally, we use DCRNN(-PMD) when referring to common attributes of both models.
 Fig.~\ref{fig:DCRNN} shows the structure of the DCRNN model for compensating the various impairments.
-In addition, the DCRNN-PMD model also includes the decomposed linear filter depicted in Fig.~\ref{fig:Dist-PMD}.
+In addition, the DCRNN-PMD model also includes the decomposed form of the modified linear filter depicted in Fig.~\ref{fig:Dist-PMD}.